tetsushiwahaha/nonautonomous_pp/README.md

 ## Files
 * pp.py -- a simulator
-* ppfunc.py -- right hand of the ODE
 * pptools.py -- misc. tools
 * in.json -- setup file.
 A JSON format.